Content moderation using nsfw and profanity filter

 • Violence: Depictions of physical harm, abuse, or injury.

-• Hate speech/Offensive language: Racist slurs, threats, or other offensive content.
+• Hate speech / offensive language: Racist slurs, threats, or discriminatory language.

-• Self-harm/violence: Depictions of or encouragement for self-harm or violent actions.
+• Self-harm: Depictions of or encouragement for self-harm or suicide.

 What is NSFW Filter?